Komondor Temperament: What's Good About 'Em, What's Bad About 'Em

-- Suspiciousness and over-protectiveness.
+- Providing enough socialization.
 Komondors need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
-Without careful socialization, they are likely to be suspicious of everyone, and with their power and determination, this can be exceedingly dangerous.
+Without careful socialization, they may be suspicious of everyone.

-- Animal aggression.
+- Potential animal aggression.
 Most Komondors will treat the pets in their own family as members of their flock.
-However, they have strong instincts to drive away animals who do not belong to their family.
-If anything goes wrong in the breeding, socializing, training, handling, or management of this breed, it is capable of seriously injuring or killing other animals.
+But they have strong instincts to drive away animals who do not belong to their family.
+Many Komondors are dominant or aggressive toward dogs they don't know.
+Some Komondors are not safe with cats.
+This powerful breed is capable of seriously injuring or killing other animals.

 - Grooming.
 If you want your Komondor to look anything like the pictures in dog books and on TV, you'll be spending an enormous amount of time and energy in coat care.
 The wiry hairs of his outer coat tend to fuse with the wooly hairs of his undercoat to form felt cords.
-If you wish to keep this appearance, you must separate the cords every few weeks.
+If you wish to keep this appearance, you should separate the cords every few weeks.
 Bathing takes an hour, for the cords must be thoroughly rinsed.
-Drying takes at least 24 hours, with the dog in a crate surrounded by a dryer and box fans.
+Drying takes at least 24 hours, assisted by a dryer and box fans.
 Your second option is to brush out the cords whenever they start to form.
-This produces a natural "shaggy" look that simply requires lots of regular brushing.
-For the easiest coat, you may choose to keep the coat trimmed or clipped so it's short and neat.
+This produces a natural "shaggy" look that simply requires lots of regular brushing and combing.